 There were few differences in case mix between the two periods.
 The injury severity (as measured by the ISS and RTS) did not change, although the post-regionalisation group was older and included a greater proportion of patients with evidence of physiological compromise (tachycardia and GCS ≤ 8).
 This finding is contrary to previous reports that overall injury severity falls in new trauma centres due to expanded pre-hospital triage criteria and increased patient volumes.22,36 The increase in mean age may however reflect the increasing number of elderly patients recognized as suffering major trauma by expanded pre-hospital triage protocols.

-It has been widely reported that the national re-configuration of trauma services in England and Wales has resulted in quantifiable improvements to trauma mortality.25-28 However, these reports are based on an analysis that used a much earlier (2008) baseline and included data from a wider range of hospitals submitting data to TARN.
-Our analysis of national TARN submissions by MTCs did not find any evidence of reduced length of stay, critical care length of stay, or mortality (crude and risk adjusted).
+It has been reported that the national re-configuration of trauma services in England and Wales has resulted in quantifiable improvements to trauma mortality.25-28 However, these reports are based on an analysis that used a much earlier (2008) baseline and included data from a wider range of hospitals submitting data to TARN.
+Our analysis of national TARN submissions by MTCs did not find evidence of reduced length of stay, critical care length of stay, or mortality (crude and risk adjusted).
 These data are supported by analysis of all nationally registered traumatic deaths, which showed no change in trauma mortality in the nine months following regionalisation in 2012.

-These findings are consistent with studies that suggest the benefits of trauma service regionalisation become apparent over a number of years.37-39 It has been suggested that trauma system “maturation” includes development of pre-hospital triage protocols, refinement of hospital systems, and accumulation of staff experience.40,41 Although early mortality benefits have been claimed following the launch of new trauma systems41,42, other studies have suggested that improvements in clinical outcomes are only realised after a period ranging from 2-10 years.37-39
+These findings are consistent with studies that suggest the benefits of trauma service regionalisation become apparent over a number of years.37-39 Trauma system “maturation” includes development of pre-hospital triage protocols, refinement of hospital systems, and accumulation of staff experience.40,41 Although early mortality benefits have been claimed following the launch of new trauma systems41,42, most studies have suggested that improvements in clinical outcomes are only realised after a period ranging from 2-10 years.37-39 It is therefore likely that further improvements resulting from the April 2012 reconfiguration will become apparent in future evaluations.

-A number of potential improvements did however emerge from this study.
+Our study did however identify some early improvements that are associated with the trauma system reconfiguration.
 First, there is evidence that some process measures might have improved between the two periods.
 These include the seniority of the treating doctor, use of tranexamic acid, and early access to CT scanning for head injured patients.
 Second, fewer patients required secondary transfer between hospitals, most likely because they were transported directly to a MTC.
 This shift may reduce the administrative burden associated with transferring patients between hospitals and delays to specialist intervention.22 A number of studies have shown that patients transferred directly to an appropriate facility have better outcomes than those undergoing secondary transfer43-46.
 Finally, the data could be consistent with a morbidity improvement as more patients were discharged with a GOS of “good recovery” following regionalisation.
 As death is still a relatively rare event (<6.5 per cent) in trauma patients that reach hospital alive, it is likely that a morbidity benefit will become apparent before improvements in mortality.
 However, there is a strong likelihood that this difference can be explained by changes in reporting practice.
 Although GOS was not recorded in 24.2 per cent of cases before regionalisation, this proportion improved to 14.7 per cent afterwards.
 It is possible that many of the cases with missing data were discharged with a “good recovery” (this being the predominant outcome in both groups) and so the apparent improvement may simply reflect better coding.